 - Add sprinkles and press them gently into the dough surface with finger tips.

-- Lay a sheet of foil across the top of each pan (not touching batter).
+Lay a sheet of foil across the top of each pan (not touching batter).
 The foil should keep the blondie dough from browning and keep the colors vibrant.
-Bake for 12 minutes covered, then remove the foil and complete baking for another 15 minutes or until the top is set.
+Bake for 12 minutes covered in a glass baking pan or 22 minutes in a metal baking pan.
+Then remove the foil and complete baking for another 15 minutes or until the top is set.
 The top may appear a bit moist, but will firm as the brownies cool.